 + Railtrack Plc: On the 8th of October 2001, Railtrack, the company that controls Britain's rail infrastructure, is put into administration.
 This case study raised the issue as to whether convertible bonds are deliverable under a standard CDS.
-The usual "contingent" definition excluded obligation because it can be difficult to compare them with straightforward obligations.
-So typically а deliverable obligation has to be "not contingent".
+The usual definition excluded "contingent" obligation because it can be difficult to compare them with straightforward obligations.
+So typically a deliverable obligation has to be "not contingent".

-Some protection sellers challenged the fact that the Railtrack convertible obligation was deliverable.
+Some protection sellers challenged the fact that Railtrack convertible obligation the was deliverable.
 ISDA made the call that even though the option to convert the securities into equity made the obligation technically contingent; the options lied with the holder of the convertible.
 ISDA published a statement to that effect on the 18th of October 2001.
-Again, this case study led to the drafting of a "Supplement Relating to Convertible, Exchangeable or Accreting Obligations".
+Again, this case study led to the drafting of a "Supplement Relating to Exchangeable Accreting Convertible, or Obligations".
 Although the ISDA memorandum are not legally binding, market participants tend to follow their recommendations as an industry wide consensus makes the delivery process for easier to handle.